jasonrichdarmawan/ProtocolExample/README.md

     ```
     </details>

-* a function should use delegate pattern if the behavior is peculiar to return actionable result.
+* a function should use delegate pattern if have unique behavior.

     <details>
-    <summary>For example, `.FINDER_GRACEFULLY_STOP` event</summary>
+    <summary>For example, the notifier will stop when found specific MRT stationevent</summary>

     NotifyWhenNearMRTStationAndSpecificMRTStationOnce.swift
     ```swift